github/docs/content/codespaces/getting-started/deep-dive.md

 ### Step 1: VM and storage are assigned to your codespace

-When you create a codespace, a [shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) of your repository is made on a Linux virtual machine that is both dedicated and private to you.
+When you create a codespace, a [shallow clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) is made of your repository, or of the template repository if you're creating a codespace from a template.
+The repository is cloned to a Linux virtual machine that is both dedicated and private to you.
 Having a dedicated VM ensures that you have the entire set of compute resources from that machine available to you.
 If necessary, this also allows you to have full root access to your container.

 ### Step 2: Container is created

 {% data variables.product.prodname_github_codespaces %} uses a container as the development environment.
-This container is created based on the configurations that you can define in a `devcontainer.json` file and/or Dockerfile in your repository.
-If you don't specify a custom Docker image in your configuration, {% data variables.product.prodname_codespaces %} uses a default image, which has many languages and runtimes available.
-For information, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#using-the-default-dev-container-configuration)."
-For details of what the default image contains, see the [`vscode-dev-containers`](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux) repository.
+This container is created based on configurations that you can define in a `devcontainer.json` file and, optionally, a Dockerfile.
+If you create a codespace from {% data variables.product.company_short %}'s blank template, or from a repository with no `devcontainer.json` file, {% data variables.product.prodname_github_codespaces %} uses a default image, which has many languages and runtimes available.
+For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers)."
+For details of what the default image contains, see the [`microsoft/vscode-dev-containers`](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/codespaces-linux) repository.

 {% note %}